Master of Science

 Here is a guide to the subjects studied on this course.

 Courses are continually reviewed to take advantage of new teaching approaches and developments in research, industry and the professions.
 Please be aware that modules may change for your year of entry.
 The exact modules available and their order may vary depending on course updates, staff availability, timetabling and student demand.

 Ulster University academics are actively involved in both research and teaching and this ensures that the developments accrued through research can feed into the teaching of students.
 A high percentage of staff are members of the Higher Education Academy, and all staff are expected to have a Postgraduate Certificate in University Teaching or equivalent.
 All Computing courses are subject to periodic Faculty Review and University Revalidation.

 This is a part-time programme, with the taught modules delivered across the first two semesters during each of the first two years.
 Three taught modules are normally completed in each of the first two years.
-Each lecture will be hosted at the Magee campus with a live feed to the Jordanstown campus.
-A lab facilitator will be available on each campus each week to assist students on a one-to-one basis.
+Each module on this course will be hosted at the Magee campus with a live broadcast remotely.
+Students will be expected to attend some modules on the Belfast campus, while other modules will be accessible fully online.
+In both cases, a lab facilitator will be available to assist students, either in lab or online.
 The project is normally completed in the third year, but may be 'fast-tracked' in year 2 (if desired).

 Teaching is delivered through a combination of lectures, directed tutorials, seminars and practical sessions.
 Support is also provided for project preparation and implementation.

 The course is assessed by coursework.